wkolowski/Type-Theory-Wishlist/README.md

   & tl => (stmap (t.v, t.ts.tl)).ts
 ```

 Another, less nice way of defining this function is to use direct corecursion.
-Above, we defined the `ts` field's head using a recursive call on `t.ts.hd` and then we use another corecursive call, this time on `(t.v, t.ts.tl)`, which is a `StreamTree` with the same `v` as the original, but with a "shorter" stream, to define the `ts` field.
+Above, we defined the head of the `Stream` of subtrees using a recursive call on `t.ts.hd` and then we use another corecursive call, this time on `(t.v, t.ts.tl)`, which is a `StreamTree` with the same `v` as the original, but with a "shorter" stream, to define the tail of the `Stream` of subtrees.
 This is ugly, but works.

 ```
 stmap (f : A -> B) : (t : StreamTree A) -> StreamTree B